storsletten/Miriani-Soundpack-for-VIP-Mud/Manual setup/ReadMe.txt

 This is a very quick and dirty guide for setting up the soundpack by hand.
+This is not the recommended method for installing the soundpack, and should only be done by people who know what they're doing.

 1. Terminate VipMud.
 Make sure it's not running.